Sudan's Foreign Policy

-Sudan’s commands an advantageous geographical position and is merited with:
+Sudan commands an advantageous geographical position that includes:

-- Nine states border Sudan; and also overlooks Saudi Arabia across the Red Sea
+• Nine bordering states; with Saudi Arabia across the Red Sea

-- Overlooks one of the world’s most vital water lanes (the Red Sea) The world’s longest river crosses Sudan from South to North.
+• Position overlooking one of the world’s most vital water lanes (the Red Sea) The world’s longest river, the Nile, crosses Sudan from South to North.

-- Lies in the heart of Africa and touches the north, central, west and the east.
+• Position in the heart of Africa that touches the continent’s north, central, west and the east.

 World and Regional Organizations of Which Sudan is a Member:

-Sudan is a member state of the United Nations (UN), the Arab League (AL), the African Union (AU), the Organization of Islamic Conference (OIC), the Sahel and Sahara Alliance, the Inter-Governmental Association for Development and Desertification (IGADD), the Economic Commission for East and South Africa States (COMESA) and the Greater Arab Free Trade Area and others.
-Sudan maintains diplomatic relations with all world states to advance its interests, reassert its geographic and cultural identity and activity and contribute to regional and world peace and stability.
+Sudan is a member state of the United Nations (UN), the Arab League (AL), the African Union (AU), the Organization of Islamic Conference (OIC), the Sahel and Sahara Alliance, the Inter-Governmental Association for Development and Desertification (IGADD), the Economic Commission for East and South Africa States (COMESA), the Greater Arab Free Trade Area and others.
+Sudan maintains diplomatic relations with most world states to advance its interests, reassert its geographic and cultural identity and contribute to regional as well as world peace and stability.

-Sudan believes in a policy of non-interference in the internal affairs of other countries, their autonomy in global politics, the right of nations and people to relations based on common interest and mutual benefit.
-It also supports an international order that promotes justice, equality, human inter-dependence, sustainable development and one that strengthens and encourages neighborly relations.
+Sudan believes in a policy of non-interference in the internal affairs of other countries and the autonomy of all nations in global politics, as well as the right of nations and peoples to relations based on common interest and mutual benefit.
+It also supports an international order that promotes justice, equality, human inter-dependence, sustainable development and neighborly relations.

-Given its dual Africa-Arab heritage, and in view of its strategic geographical position as the point of confluence for the two identities, Sudan is compelled to play an active role in the global and regional communities beyond the immediate framework of safeguarding its interests, principles and commitment to conventions it has ratified.
+Given its dual African-Arab heritage, and in view of its strategic geographical position as the point of confluence for the two identities, Sudan is compelled to play an active role in the regional and international communities beyond the immediate framework of safeguarding its interests, principles and commitment to conventions it has ratified.

-The Sudanese Foreign Ministry is a key ministry that enables Sudan to play its role at the international stage through its embassies and consulates abroad that promote National goals and the well being of Sudanese citizens in the Diaspora.
+The Sudanese Foreign Ministry is a key ministry that enables Sudan to play its role on the international stage through its embassies and consulates abroad that promote national goals in addition to the well being of Sudanese citizens in the Diaspora.